-The Master Controller contains a Mounting Plate with a Single Board Computer (SBC) PCB, a Power Supply, one or more SBC CAN Interface Cards, and optional Wago input/output modules.
-The front panel assembly has a touchscreen, liquid crystal display (LCD), keypad, and front panel board.
+The Master Controller contains a Card Cage with a Single Board Computer (SBC) PCB, a Power Supply, one or more Oven Controller PCBs, and optional Wago input/output modules.
+The front panel assembly has a liquid crystal display (LCD), keypad, and front panel board.
+Later versions of the front panel assembly have a touchscreen.